microsoft/vscode-wiki/Roadmap.md

 ### For extension users

 * [x] Improve extension recommendation system
-* Improve searching for extensions
+* :runner: Improve searching for extensions
 * [x] Simplify tracking down issues caused by installed extensions and make it easier to file issues
 * [x] Show the user more information about the usage of a extension (startup time, error rate, etc.).